-When a robot is instructed by its owner to start general tasks in an open environment, it will request the perception service for the open environment from the 6G network (e.g. using the AI/ML models provided by 3rd Party), and, the robot will interact with 6G more frequently the 6G network, which helps ensure safer behaviour through perception services.
+When a robot is instructed by its owner to start general tasks in an open environment, it will request the perception service for the open environment from the 6G network (e.g. 6G network performing AI inference using the AI/ML models provided by 3rd Party), and, the robot will interact more frequently with the 6G network, which helps ensure safer behaviour through perception services.